Benefits of Our Assigned Device Per Student Program

-The great potential in our long-range 1:1 investment is in terms of fostering a culture of student engagement in learning that has long-term quantitative and qualitative benefits.
+The great potential in our long-range assigned student device investment is in terms of fostering a culture of student engagement in learning that has long-term quantitative and qualitative benefits.

-Our research and investigation into the use of 1:1 technology that amplifies learning from those who have implemented programs before us as well as drawing from our own experiences within our existing technology-rich school-based program indicates the following potential benefits related to student learning, assessment, and implementation of this new 1:1 take home models:
+Our research and investigation into the use of one device per student technology that amplifies learning from those who have implemented programs before us as well as drawing from our own experiences within our existing technology-rich school-based program indicates the following potential benefits related to student learning, assessment, and implementation of the model:

 Personalized Learning / Differentiated Instruction

-Recognizing that students do not learn the same material at the same pace and in the same way, 1:1 technology makes it possible for teachers to differentiate content delivery and student assignments, using a variety of teaching methods and tools and a cost and time-effective manner.
+Recognizing that students do not learn the same material at the same pace and in the same way, assigning devices per student makes it possible for teachers to differentiate content delivery and student assignments, using a variety of teaching methods and tools and a cost and time-effective manner.

 For example, videos can be paused and viewed multiple times by students for whom the traditional lecture moves too quickly.
 In addition to video, electronic and online resources can be selected and shared at the appropriate student readiness level or learning style, ensuring that the content is being delivered and standards are being met, in a way that can be best understood by all students.